-Scott Thomas, author of 2017’s excellent Kill Creek, returns with a new novel that is a bit difficult to pin down.
-Part of it is about tragedy and grief, how they affect us and how we choose or choose not to, deal with them.
+Violet, the new novel from Scott Thomas, author of 2017’s excellent Kill Creek, tells a story that is a bit difficult to pin down.
+Part of it is about tragedy and grief.
 Part of it looks at parenthood and how the stakes can be raised on one parent when the other leaves, whether or not by their own choice.
-And part of it is a horror story, with a small town filled with memorable residents and a sense of foreboding that settles over everything like a shroud.
+And part of it is a horror story, with a small town, filled with memorable residents and a sense of foreboding that settles over everything like a shroud.

 Violet is a slow burn of a novel.
 It’s starts off innocently enough, but Thomas increases the horror incrementally by small, almost imperceptible degrees until you reach the terrifying, white hot and inescapable conclusion.